 - Replace saturated fats with unsaturated fats in your diet*.
 Find out more about saturated fat here.

-- Add plant sterols to your diet – these are found in ProActiv foods, and are clinically proven to actively lower cholesterol.
+- Add plant sterols to your diet – these are found in ProActiv spreads and drinks, and are clinically proven to actively lower cholesterol.
 A daily consumption of 1.5 - 2.4g of plant sterols can lower cholesterol by 7 - 10% within 2 - 3 weeks, as part of a healthy diet and lifestyle with sufficient fruit and vegetables.**